finnito/Science/content/12phy/as91171/6-newtons-laws.md

 - Newton's 1st Law
     + __A non-zero net force will induce a change in velocity (an acceleration)__
-    + In the x-direction there are no forces acting (friction is negligible), and in the y-direction there is only the weight force of the object.
+    + In the x-direction there are no forces acting (friction is negligible).
+    + In the y-direction there is only the weight force of the object.
 This means the resultant force is in the downwards direction.
-    + An acceleration is therefore induced in the downwards direction (constant).
+    + An constant acceleration is therefore induced in the downwards direction at all times.

 ---